abhiesa/abhiesa.github.io/content/post/third.md

----
-date: 2015-08-08T01:30:12+05:30
-draft: true
-title: third
-keywords: ['ZZ']
-categories: ['33']
++++
+title = "third"
-description: The quick, brown fox jumps over a lazy dog.
+description = "The quick, brown fox jumps over a lazy dog.
 DJs flock by when MTV ax quiz prog.
 Junk MTV quiz graced by fox whelps.
 Bawds jog, flick quartz, vex nymphs.
 Waltz, bad nymph, for quick jigs vex!
-Fox nymph
----
+Fox nymph" tags = [ "github" ] date = "2015-08-08T01:30:12+05:30" categories = ["test"] keywords = ["ZZ", "test"] draft = false
++++

 But I must explain to you how all this mistaken idea of denouncing pleasure and praising pain was born and I will give you a complete account of the system, and expound the actual teachings of the great explorer of the truth, the master-builder of human happiness.